 • Identity exploration or long‑term stress

 Healing doesn’t mean forcing yourself to relive painful memories.
-It means building safety, stability, and self‑trust first.
+It means building safety, stability, and trust.

 We integrate:

-You’ll build tools to feel steadier, safer, and more in control and less overwhelmed.
+You’ll build tools to feel steadier, more in control and less overwhelmed.

 Ways We Approach Trauma